y2737924daohegua/corber/pages/frameworks/extending.md

 Corber should work with any webpack app.
 Reading the [React implementation](https://github.com/isleofcode/corber/tree/master/lib/frameworks/react) for an example.

-You may also want to use the `corber-webpack-plugin` for livereload.
+You may also want to use the `corber-webpack-plugin` for live reload.
 Read the [react](/pages/frameworks/react) for more details.